• Skip to primary navigation

 • Grill the steak until it's cooked the way you like it -- for medium-rare, about 8 minutes.
 Turn the steak over about half way through the grilling time.

-• While the steak is grilling, add the coffee syrup or maple syrup, balsamic vinegar and espresso powder to a small saucepan, and place it over medium heat.
+• While the steak is grilling, add the maple syrup, balsamic vinegar and espresso powder to a small saucepan, and place it over medium heat.
 Once it's bubbling, turn the heat to low and let it simmer until it thickens slightly and reduces a bit, about 3 minutes.
 Then add the butter, and swirl the pan around until the butter has completely melted and blended in.
-Season to taste with salt and pepper.

 • Slice the steak thinly against the grain, drizzle the glaze on top and serve.